 Gili Air, Lombok to Sanur Beach, Bali

-Approximate total distance (excluding detours and navigation errors): 2300km
+Approximate total distance (excluding detours and navigation variations): 2300km

 Other sightseeing stopovers: